derekzacharias/cyberlab/README.md

 Don't worry about all the networking We'll get to that in a bit

 ### Configuring your switches
-The next thing that you're going to need to do is configure your switch.
-This is not a difficult process.
+The next thing that youneed to do is configure your switch.
 Use the following configuration for each link from the switch to the ESXI hosts.

 ```
 interface GigabitEthernet0/xx